 Figure 5: WizzAir financial and operating highlights (FY2014-FY2015)

-This negative change in the mentioned figures is a result of the ongoing expansion that WizzAir continued in 2016 (Wizz, 2016), with many new routes and aircrafts.
-Perhaps WizzAir might need to promote new routes more heavily and they might need some time to get those figures up.
+This negative change in the mentioned figures could be a result of the ongoing expansion that WizzAir continued in 2016 (Wizz, 2016).
+WizzAir added many new routes and aircrafts.
+Perhaps WizzAir could have promoted new routes more heavily and with time those figures could improve.

 Figure 6: Key financials